r0ver2/gputemp/README.md

 (unread temperature or the 95°C ceiling both force 100%), but it's still your responsibility to sanity-check the behavior on your specific hardware before relying on it unattended (e.g. a 24/7 mining rig).

+### Identifying a physical GPU (`--find`)

+On a rig with several identical-looking cards, `--find <ID>` sets that GPU's fan to 100% and every other detected GPU's fan to 0% for 60 seconds, then restores automatic control — so you can watch which fan spins up and know which physical slot corresponds to which `ID` in the table.

+- Requires root, and an interactive `yes` confirmation before it touches anything — **only do this while the GPUs are idle**.
+Running a fan at 0% on a card that's actively working (mining, rendering, etc.) can cause it to overheat; this tool has no way to check load for you.
+- Validates `ID` against the actual number of detected GPUs (e.g. on a single-GPU box, only `--find 0` is valid).
+- Implies **not** `--watch` — it's a one-shot diagnostic, not continuous monitoring — and can't be combined with `--target`.
+- `Ctrl-C` during the 60-second wait restores automatic control immediately rather than waiting out the full timer.

 Example table output: